oagn/sapro_classification_comparison/README.md

 The process involves three main steps:

-1.  **Generate Prediction Results:** First, run the `analyse_misclassifications.py` script as described above.
+1.  **Generate Prediction Results:** First, run the `analyse_misclassifications.py` script **using the `sapro-env` environment**.
 This will produce a detailed CSV file of the model's predictions on your dataset.
     ```bash
+    conda activate sapro-env
     python scripts/analyse_misclassifications.py \\
         -m /path/to/your/best_model.keras \\
         -d /path/to/your/analysis_data_directory/ \\
         -o prediction_results.csv
     ```

-2.  **Generate Image Quality Scores:** Next, run the `image_quality_analysis.py` script on the *same* data directory.
-This will produce a CSV containing sharpness, BRISQUE, and NIQE scores for every image.
+2.  **Generate Image Quality Scores:** Next, run the `image_quality_analysis.py` script on the *same* data directory **using the `sapro-quality` environment**.
+This will produce a CSV containing sharpness, BRISQUE, NIQE, noise, and resolution for every image.
     ```bash
+    conda activate sapro-quality
     python scripts/image_quality_analysis.py \\
         /path/to/your/analysis_data_directory/ \\
         --output_csv quality_scores.csv
     ```

-3.  **Run the Combined Analysis:** Finally, use the `analyse_classification_quality.py` script, providing the two CSVs generated above as input.
+3.  **Run the Combined Analysis:** Finally, use the `analyse_classification_quality.py` script to combine these results.
+This script is simple and can be run in **either environment**.
     ```bash
+    # Make sure one of the environments is active
     python scripts/analyse_classification_quality.py \\
         prediction_results.csv \\
         quality_scores.csv \\